What shall I do with my social work degree?

 Skills for your CV

 Through your degree and placement year, you will learn various professional skills through shadowing professionals in industry settings like the NHS, schools, homes and youth centres.
-You will also learn industry-standard skills such as ethics, including respecting diversity and promoting social justice, alongside softer skills that will allow you to become more accountable, reflective, critical and evaluative.
+You will also learn industry-standard skills such as promoting social justice, alongside softer skills that will allow you to become more accountable, reflective, critical and evaluative.

 Alongside this, you will have developed additional skills which will be transferable.
 Make sure the following skills are highlighted on your CV: